Principal curvatures and parallel surfaces of wave fronts: Preliminaries

 For cuspidal edges, several geometric invariants are studied (for example, see \cite{ms,msuy,nuy,suy,suy4,su}).
 By using an adapted coordinate system $(U;u,v)$ and the frame $\{f_u,\phi,\nu\}$, we set the following invariants along the $u$-axis:

 $\kappa_s$, $\kappa_\nu$, $\kappa_c$ and $\kappa_t$ are called the {\it singular curvature}, the {\it limiting normal curvature}, the {\it cuspidal curvature} and the {\it cusp-directional torsion}, respectively.
 See \cite{hhnsuy,ms,msuy,suy,su} for details of their geometric meanings.
-We note that these invariants can be defined on frontals with singular points of the first kind. \begin{lem} Under the above settings, $\kappa_\nu$, $\kappa_c$ and $\kappa_t$ can be expressed as
+We note that these invariants can be defined on frontals with singular points of the first kind, and for $\kappa_\nu$, we can define it at singular points of the second kind (cf. \cite[(1.2)]{msuy}). \begin{lem} Under the above settings, $\kappa_\nu$, $\kappa_c$ and $\kappa_t$ can be expressed as